idiap/facereclib/docs/contribute.rst

   This function is always called before the ``enroll`` and ``score`` functions are executed.

-By default, it is assumed that both the models and the probe features are numpy.ndarrays.
+By default, it is assumed that both the models and the probe features are of type ``numpy.ndarray``.
 If your ``score`` function expects models and probe features to be of a different type, you should overwrite the functions:

 * ``write_model(self, model, model_file)``: writes the model (as returned by the ``enroll`` function)